manucouto1/framework3/docs/api/index.md

 ## Base Classes

-The foundation of Framework3 is built on these abstract base classes:
+The foundation of LabChain is built on these abstract base classes:

 - [Types](base/base_types.md) - Core data structures and type definitions.
 - [Classes](base/base_plugin.md) - Abstract base class for all components.